Touffy/client-zip/README.md

 Unless your list of inputs is quite small, you should prefer generators (when zipping Files or other resources that are already available) and async generators (when zipping Responses so you can `fetch` them lazily, or other resources that are generated last-minute so you don't need to store them longer than necessary) to provide the inputs to `downloadZip`.

-`makeZip` works the same way, except it does not wrap resulting `ReadableStream` in `Response`, which provides more freedom to integrate library as needed.
+`makeZip` is just like `downloadZip` except it returns the underlying `ReadableStream` directly, for use cases that do not involve actually downloading to the client filesystem.

 ## Content-Length prediction